associationforsoftwaretesting/peer-conferences/AST_Peer_Conference_Guide.md

 [The Association for Software Testing](#the-association-for-software-testing) is an organisation dedicated to advancing the craft of software testing, but this guide is not specific to that area.
 We've deliberarately written it to be applicable whatever your topic.

 You can read this guide from start to finish to get an overview of the kinds of things you might want to consider for your conference.
 It might seem like there’s a lot!
 Don’t worry, it’s definitely doable — we know, because we’ve done it!

+The guide has been written to favour in-person conferences but the [Remote Peer Conferences](#remote) appendix talks about factors we've had to consider when running your event by video.

 If you’re confident that you know what you want and are just looking for a basic checklist of stuff to remember, skip to the [Appendices](#appendices) which give that, with links back to details in the main text.